 National differences to IEC standards

-National differences to IEC standards are those for the <country/group> differences listed in the latest version of the IECEx System Bulletin.Organisation
+National differences to IEC standards are those for the <country/group> differences listed in the latest version of the IECEx On-Line Bulletin.

+In noting that only some of the <country/group> differences are listed in the latest version of the IECEx On-Line Bulletin, the assessment team has raised a concern over the on-going maintenance and has referred this matter to the IECEx Secretariat for follow up action.
+On this basis the item is closed from the assessment point of view.

+NOTE: The IECEx assessment team should use the appropriate wording from the above two options based on the results of the assessment.

+Organisation

 <Tables below to be initially completed by body being assessed>